The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Observing strategy

 \subsubsection{Cluster centre and pointing position}

 We optimised the position of the cluster cores in the \xmm\ field-of-view to avoid the PN camera CCD chip gaps crossing the central region of the object.
 This was achieved by moving the centre from the nominal boresight position by 2$’$ away from the gap, along the PN CCD 4.
-This strategy is illustrated in Fig.~\ref{fig:boresight}, which shows the new observation of the nearby Tier-1 cluster, PSZ2\,G$057.78+52.32$, at $z=0.0654$ and the distant Tier-2 cluster, PSZ2\,G$066.41+27.03$, at $z=0.575$.
+This strategy is illustrated in Fig.~\ref{fig:boresight}, which shows the new observation of the nearby Tier-1 cluster PSZ2\,G$057.78+52.32$, at $z=0.0654$, and the distant Tier-2 cluster PSZ2\,G$066.41+27.03$, at $z=0.575$.

 The new boresight depends both on the cluster position and the position (roll) angle of the observation, which is not known in advance of scheduling.
 We thus computed a grid of boresight values versus roll angle.
 For some specific clusters with interesting sub-structure, the position was further refined (only for the possible angle of the orbits where the cluster is visible).
-We very much benefited from the help of \xmm\ SOC for project enhancement in this procedure, who implemented the optimised boresights for each observation.
+We very much benefited from the help of the \xmm\ SOC for project enhancement in this procedure, who implemented the optimised boresights for each observation.

 This strategy requires a good knowledge of the position of the cluster centre.
-The uncertainty on the Planck position, that is $2^\prime$ on average and can reach $5^\prime$, is too large for our purpose \citep{psz1}.
+The uncertainty on the Planck position, which is $2^\prime$ on average and can reach $5^\prime$, is too large for our purpose \citep{psz1}.
 We relied on X--ray positions retrieved from archival data for 72 clusters.
-This includes the 33 clusters with previous \xmm\ observations, 32 clusters with \cxo\ data, and seven clusters with deep enough Swift-XRT observations and/or ROSAT observations.
+This includes the 33 clusters with previous \xmm\ observations, 32 clusters with \cxo\ data, and seven clusters with sufficiently deep Swift-XRT observations and/or ROSAT observations.